 - 1. Must not have been convicted or pled guilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - 2.
-Must verify current certification in Corrections or Law Enforcement, depending upon program entering. - 3.
 Must pass the Law Enforcement or Corrections Basic Abilities Test depending upon the program entering.
-Call ahead to schedule test (850-973-9451). - 4.
+Call ahead to schedule test (850-973-9451). - 3.
 Must complete the online FAFSA Application to determine federal student loan or PELL.
-(May be exempted) - 5.
-Must submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - Must have a high school diploma or GED.
-Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 8.
-Must be fingerprinted at NFCC for forwarding to FDLE. - 9.
-Must pass physical fitness exam (Form 75-B.) - 10.
-Must pass urinalysis test.
+(May be exempted) - 4.
+Must submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - 5.
+Must have a high school diploma or GED.
+Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 6.
+Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 7.
+Must be fingerprinted at NFCC for forwarding to FDLE. - 8.
+Must pass physical fitness exam (Form 75). - Must pass drug screen test.